azagorowski/Analysis-and-forecast-of-stock-exchange-price-based-on-selected-indicators-using-machine-learning/README.md

 **Release date: May 2020**

-Project is being created by 4 authors:
+Project has been created by 4 authors:
  - azagorowski
  - LukaszStarke
  - CuriousCocainist